-If you’ve received alerts from Datadog, you know that part of what makes them more useful than just an email full of exclamation points is the graph snapshot with shaded regions and lines showing the alert threshold and triggering value.
-Today, we’re excited to announce the release of Graph Markers that give you the power to draw these regions and lines on your dashboard graphs and ScreenBoards making it easier to interpret the state of your system.
+If you’ve received alerts from Datadog, you know that part of what makes them more useful than an email full of exclamation points is the graph snapshot with shaded regions and lines showing the alert threshold and triggering value.
+Today, we’re excited to announce the release of graph markers that give you the power to draw these regions and lines on your dashboard graphs, making it easier to interpret the state of your system.

 Not every interesting or unexpected condition deserves an alert, but you may still want people paying attention to certain boundaries.
 Likewise, some metrics and systems may be unfamiliar to some people on your team and a dashed line or two can be a big help in letting them know what’s considered normal and more importantly, what’s not normal.

-Below are a few examples of the types markers that can be created:
+Below are a few examples of markers you can create:

 - Set a range to draw a shaded region or line on the graph